 A direct support professional provides daily supports to people with intellectual and developmental disabilities in a variety of settings, including group homes and supported living services.
 DSPs assist people in reaching their own personal goals, while also providing coaching, guidance and support for daily tasks.
 Facilitating activities such as gardening, cooking or crafts, fostering community engagement, and assisting with personal care are all part of a DSP’s role.

-Okay, so what does a job as a DSP involve?
+Okay, so what are a DSP’s job duties?

 Most importantly, a direct support professional’s role is making a meaningful, lasting difference in people’s lives.
 Empowering the people they support to live their lives to the fullest is the No. 1 goal for a successful direct support professional.